Meadowlarke/Bibliography/Steinbeck2010.md

 3: Analyzing "Bernice."

-4: As a baand leader: "outsideness" and de-centering the bandleader in improvisation.
+4: As a band leader: "outsideness" and de-centering the bandleader in improvisation.

 -: The AACM.